Scopeweb/slate/source/index.html.md

 }
 ```

-This endpoint retrieves category with steps.
+This endpoint allows an admin to retrieve a category by it's ID.

 ### HTTP Request